California Oregon Advanced Transportation Systems (COATS):

 Safety Incubator: Survey of Western States Safety Warning Devices

 Transportation entities across the west have deployed various ITS systems to address a number of different local safety and operational concerns.
-Often, these systems are “self-contained”, existing solely to address a particular issue at a given site.
-Such systems are typically roadside-based, with all equipment and processing completed on-site.
 While such self-contained safety warning systems exist throughout the western United States, there is a lack of documentation related to them, specifically an inventory of what is presently deployed.
-In essence, no one in the west really knows what deployments have been made in neighboring states (or even within their home state in some cases).
-As a result, this incubator project will seek to document such systems in western states at the state and local level.
+This synthesis identified where existing deployments are located, what their function/purpose is, and other information of interest.
+For more information about the project and to read the synthesis document, see the COATS project update from June 30, 2014.

 Technology Incubator: WeatherShare Expansion

 Previous work funded by Caltrans and conducted by the Western Transportation Institute developed a web-based interface that aggregated weather information, including current and forecast conditions in California, for use primarily by DOT personnel.
 The system, WeatherShare, collects weather information from a variety of public sources, including the National Weather Service, and tailors it to the needs of DOT personnel, particularly traffic management center (TMC) operators.
 Emphasis was placed on providing “at-a-glance” capability to recognize weather conditions.